Lajos Gulácsy

 Lajos Gulácsy (12 October 1882 – 21 February 1932) was a Hungarian painter with works collected by the Hungarian National Gallery.
 Heavily influenced by the Pre-Raphaelites, his rather dreamlike work is associated with Art Nouveau and Symbolism, but can also be considered a prelude to Surrealism.

+He was educated at the Hungarian Royal Drawing School in Budapest.
+He was traumatised by World War One and incarcerated in a psychiatric institution in Lipótmező from 1917 until his death.
+He went completely blind in 1924.